 BISS analyst.
-She holds a master's degree in International Relations from Syracuse University, New York (2016) and a law degree from Belarusian State University (2013).
+She holds a master's degree in International Relations from Syracuse University, New York (2016) and a degree in law from Belarusian State University (2013).

 Previously, Katsiaryna worked for the American Bar Association where she was involved in the United Nations Development Program (UNDP), especially in the projects on good governance and rule of law in the UNDP in-country offices.
 She also served as a pro bono local expert on Belarus for the World Bank’s Doing Business and Women, Business, and the Law reports.